adelciotto/lisp-rb/README.md

 ![preview](preview.png)

-A short and incomplete Lisp repl written in the ruby programming language.
+A Lisp interpreter written in the ruby programming language.
 Only a small custom subset of a typical Lisp has been implemented.
 This is simply a learning experience for myself to gain more insight into both the lisp and ruby programming languages.